CJD - Centre des Jeunes Dirigeants d'entreprise de Paris

 Video of the CJD

-"Where cultures meet" An ideal slogan for a superb museum, and one which cannot fail to call to the 25 members of the CLT group, as diversity and cultural encounters are at the heart of our company culture.
+"Where cultures meet", an ideal slogan for a superb museum, and one which cannot fail to strike a chord with the 50 members of the CLT group, where diversity and cultural encounters are at the heart of the company culture.
 Specialists in supporting organisations in becoming more efficient by means of our savoir-faire in software and collective intelligence, CLT Services is also defined by its stance as a pro-actively responsible company; a context within which this sponsorship project fits perfectly.

 FORGE & Associés